Sephirothbahamut/Accio-Niffler/Game Design Document.md

 - Friendship is powerful
   - Bonding with others is essential in order to overcome great obstacles and grow in one's life.
 In our case, the relationship between Minerva and Delphini can make the difference between the safety or the early demise of the Wizarding World as we know it.
 - Question everything
-  - It's easy to trust blindfully one person because of a blood or friendship relationship; however one must always develop a critical eye and be ready to question everything and everyone.
+  - It's easy to trust blindfully one person because of a blood or friendship relationship; however, one must always develop a critical eye and be ready to question everything and everyone.
 Minerva isn't aware she's being brutally manipulated by Delphini, as the latter is by her stepfather Rodolphus: only pondering on it can lead to an early discovery of an impending calamity.
 - Mistakes happen, everyone deserves a second chance
   - If someone truly repents of his misdeeds, he should not be ostracized but helped to redeem himself.
 Even if Delphini manipulated Minerva, the latter recognizes it was because of her past and her father's influence, eventually forgiving her.
 - Actions have consequences